thomasweitzel/zolarwind/README.md

 # The Zolarwind Theme for Zola

-Welcome to Zolarwind, the simple Zola blog theme with Tailwind CSS and KaTex support.
+Welcome to Zolarwind, the simple Zola blog theme with Tailwind CSS, Mermaid, and KaTex support.
 This theme is for Zola users aiming to have a nice blog design powered by Tailwind CSS.
+It seamlessly integrates with [Mermaid](https://mermaid.js.org), enabling the creation of various diagrams directly within your blog posts using a Markdown-inspired syntax.
 Additionally, the theme smoothly integrates math formulas using [KaTex](https://katex.org).
 Most importantly, while the theme is designed to be easily localizable, you can choose your preferred language setting for a consistent blog experience.

 ---

 ## Features:

 - **Tailwind CSS**: Utilize the utility-first CSS framework for rapid UI development.

+- **Mermaid Integration**: Create diverse diagrams using simple text.

 - **KaTex Integration**: Integrate and display math formulas seamlessly in your blog posts.